Sanaa International Airport

 Sanaa International Airport (IATA: SAH, ICAO: OYSN) is the primary international airport of Yemen located in Sanaa, the capital of Yemen.
-It services Sanaa City as well as the entire population of the Northern Provinces of Yemen.
+It serves Sanaa City, as well as the entire population of the northern provinces of Yemen.
 Initially, a small passenger terminal was built in the 1970s.
-The runway is shared with a large military base with several fighter jets and transport aircraft of the Yemeni Air Force.
+The runway is shared with the large Al-Dailami Air Base.

 Facilities

 The airport has one 3,200-meter-long runway, an apron with 27 parking spaces, and a passenger terminal.

+Airlines and destinations

 Operations

 In 2007, the airport handled about 1.7 million passengers, representing 80% of all air passengers in Yemen and 87% of all international passengers.
 During that year, there were 38 flights per day on average.